openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Verified Claims and related verification data can be requested on the level of individual data elements by utilizing the `claims` parameter as defined in Section 5.5 of the OpenID Connect specification [@!OpenID].

-As a general rule, the OP MUST NOT provide the RP with any data it did not request.
+Note: The OP MUST NOT provide the RP with any data it did not request.
 However, the OP MAY at its discretion omit claims from the response.

 ## Requesting End-User Claims {#req_claims}